DecodedCo/decoding-jarvis/README.md

 ## Setup

+Begin by creating a `.env` file with contents shared by the team (privately).
+If out of date, update its contents as follows:

 ### Smartthings

-1. Update `smartthings.js` with your Personal Access Token (`token`) from https://account.smartthings.com/tokens and Device Ids (`devices`) from https://api.smartthings.com/v1/devices (called with header `Authorization: Bearer: token`)
+1. Update `.env` with your Personal Access Token (`smartthingsToken`) from https://account.smartthings.com/tokens.
+2. Update `smartthings.js` with the Device Ids (`devices`) from https://api.smartthings.com/v1/devices (called with header `Authorization: Bearer: smartthingsToken`)
 2. Update `colors.js` with your desired color map if you are using the lightbulb

-### Fitbit

-3. Update `fitbit.js` with your `clientId` and `clientSecret` from https://dev.fitbit.com/apps and `accessToken` from https://dev.fitbit.com/apps/oauthinteractivetutorial

 ### Nest Camera

-4. Update `nest-generate-url.js` with the `productId` and `productSecret` from https://console.developers.nest.com/products/a211585b-577a-48d1-993b-90c0d648411a (under Client ID and Client Secret)
-5. Run `node nest-generate-url.js` and update `nest.js` with the `nestcamUri`
+5. Follow the [instructions](https://github.com/DecodedCo/decoding-jarvis/blob/webapp/documentation/nest.md) to generate a camera URL and update `nestcamUri` in your `.env` file.

 ### Nest Thermostat

-6. Update `nest.js` with the `username` and `password` of your Nest account for the thermostat
+6. Update `.env` with the `username` and `password` of your Nest account for the thermostat

 ### Spotify

-1. Update `spotify.js` with your `id` and `secret` from https://beta.developer.spotify.com/dashboard/applications
+1. Update `.env` with your `spotifyId` and `spotifySecret` from https://beta.developer.spotify.com/dashboard/applications

 ### Sonos

 1. Update `spotify.js` with the `sid` and `sn` intercepted by querying the Sonos device through the Smartthings API as it is playing a track from the app.

-### Chromecast

-1. Run `npm install mdns castv2-client` to install dependencies

 ## Deploy